 Literary critics widely regard Gustave Flaubert as the father of the modern novel.
 Features like a well-chosen, eloquent detail; a high degree of physical observation and description; a search for truth even if it unpleasing; or the portrayal of good and evil from a neutral perspective – though features certainly seen in previous authors – come to full bloom in Flaubert’s prose.
 Paris becomes a spectacle of sights and sensations, for example, as when he describes, “In the back of the solitary café, the lady at the counter yawns amidst her filled decanters; the newspapers remain in order on the tables of the reading rooms; underwear rustles to the blow of the tepid wind.”

-Yet the author of Madame Bovary is noted above all by his use of the narrative voice.
-Flaubert’s is an unnoted narrator, who hides his brilliance behind the eloquence of his details, and who does not stand in the way of the reader’s appreciation of the story.
-It is an undetected narrator; shy, even.
+But the author of Madame Bovary is noted above all by his use of the narrative voice.
+Flaubert’s is often an unnoticed narrator, who hides his brilliance behind the eloquence of his details, and who does not stand in the way of the reader’s appreciation of the story.
 “The author must be in his work like God in the universe: everywhere present but nowhere visible,” advises Flaubert in a letter.

 Everywhere present but nowhere visible.
 Literary skill notwithstanding, it seems Flaubert captures here an insightful observation.
 God feels indeed like a modern narrator: active, all-searching, omnipotent; a master of texture and detail as well as of round characters and social moods; present in every page and every turn and every tragedy, and converging plots and subplots to a masterful climax; yet invisible, imperceptible, undetectable; an artist inferred from the eloquence of his work; a gentleman secure enough of himself to let his creatures shine on their own; a genius crafting his masterpiece from behind the scenes.